ersrohu/mingyues-daily-life/ex1/chapter1.md

 “OK!
 Why do you think that you want to invite us to have meal, suddenly?”

-“Oh, there’s a new chaffy dish restaurant near the food street at my community, I want to try it with you.”
+“Oh, there’s a new chaffy dish restaurant near the food street at our apartment complex, I want to try it with you.”

 “Try it?
 Is it northern or southern chaffy dish?”